-Kids can make this brushed leaf silhouette art with leaves from your yard, some paint, and a canvas.
-It’s a great fall art project for elementary students, and a wonderful way to combine nature and art in one easy but creative activity.
+Kids can make this brushed leaf silhouette art with leaves from your yard, along with some paint, and a dollar store canvas.
+It’s a great fall art project for kids, and a wonderful way to combine nature and art in one easy but creative activity.

 We’ve made many gorgeous fall leaf crafts over the years, and I’m quite excited to add this one to our collection!
 The 7-12 year olds in my home daycare recently made this brushed leaf silhouette art using leaves they gathered in our yard.